Native Plant Database

 Benefit

 Use Ornamental: Attractive, Fall conspicuous, Twines on fences & other plants, Screens, Climbs walls & columns, Arbor, Ground cover.
-Unlike some climbing vines, it adheres via adhesive discs rather than penetrating rootlets, so it wont damage buildings.
+Unlike some climbing vines, it adheres via adhesive discs (holdfasts) rather than penetrating rootlets, so it won't damage buildings, though its clinging holdfasts can mar the appearance of walls after vines have been removed.

 Warning: POISONOUS PARTS: Berries.
 Highly Toxic, May be Fatal if Eaten!
 Symptoms include nausea, abdominal pain, bloody vomiting and diarrhea, dilated pupils, headache, sweating, weak pulse, drowsiness, twitching of face.
 Toxic Principle: Oxalic acid and possibly others.
 (Poisonous Plants of N.C.)
-Also, the plants tissues contain raphides, which can irritate the skin of some people.
-It is far less likely to irritate, and less irritating than, Poison Ivy (Toxicodendron radicans), though, which it somewhat resembles and with which it is often confused.
+Also, the plant's tissues contain raphides, which can irritate the skin of some people.
+It is less likely to irritate, and usually, though not always, less irritating than Poison Ivy (Toxicodendron radicans), which it somewhat resembles and with which it is often confused.

 Interesting Foliage: yes